catherinedevlin/talks/pycon_2018/smalldata.rst

 .. note::

-    Social media is an obvious target because so much work has been done by companies or third-parties or sleazy political organizations, but individuals
-    haven't yet taken hold of their own social media destiny.
+    Social media is probably the most commonly known source of data for companies to mine, which is all the more reason to help people work with their own social media data.

     Who is near my physically?
 Who may be interested in an organization or an upcoming event I'm interested in?
 Who's announced weekend plans?